 Demand management is a key element of sustainability procurement efforts.
 During a brainstorming session, a multidisciplinary team deliberated on whether a printed ticket was needed for validation and how this step could be alternatively fulfilled.
-It eventually emerged that the ticket validation process could be achieved, instead, by sending e-ticket details via SMS to the mobile phones of passengers, who booked online.
+It eventually emerged that the ticket validation process could be achieved, instead, by sending e-ticket details via SMS to the mobile phones of passengers. who booked online.
 These same passengers could then show the SMS as proof of valid reservation during the boarding process, thus eliminating the need for printing.

 This system was introduced to passengers of Indian Railways in early 2012, and subsequently resulted in a savings of approximately a half-million A4 sheets of paper per month.
-Dispensing the need for ticket printing resulted in reduction of 1.48 Metric Tons (MT) CO_2 equivalent per month, i.e., about 18 MT CO_2 equivalent per year.
+Dispensing the need for ticket printing resulted in reduction of 1.48 Metric Tons (MT) CO2 equivalent per month, i.e., about 18 MT CO2 equivalent per year.
 Passengers also welcomed the decision as it reduced the burden of carrying a printout while providing additional savings in terms of ink, cartridges and printer use.
 Considering the number of e-tickets booked on Indian Railways has now increased to 1.5 million per month (2017), reduction in GHG emission has also decreased by a factor of three.

 Indian Railways spent few resources on software development as the existing e-ticket set-up was already programmed to collect its customers' mobile numbers during booking.
 Likewise, the railway incurred almost no additional expense as costs per SMS message are quite low in India.
 Even though Indian Railways did not financially benefit from this change, society as a whole benefitted as the new system helped in the reduction of GHG emissions and climate change mitigation.
 Meanwhile, this decision improved the Indian Railway's image in the eyes of the public, through its focus on improving the customer experience and taking measures to protect the environment.
-Nevertheless, an examination of what is essential to the delivery of government services helps to identify where there are inefficiencies or 'waste' in the system which can take the form of duplication of efforts, over-ordering of materials (as a safety net or buffer), or wrong purchases due to flawed specifications.
-Money saved through more circular or smarter procurement can be channelled back into core operations.
-This represents better value for money for the organization as well as a more sustainable solution for the environment and society.
-Indeed, many of procurement approaches to reducing sustainability impacts are relatively easy to implement.